hyperjump-io/json-schema/README.md

 ### API
 These are available from the `@hyperjump/json-schema/experimental` export.

-* **compile**: (schema: SchemaDocument) => Promise<CompiledSchema>

-    Return a compiled schema.
-This is useful if you're creating tooling for something other than validation.
-* **interpret**: (schema: CompiledSchema, instance: Instance, outputFormat: OutputFormat = BASIC) => OutputUnit

-    A curried function for validating an instance against a compiled schema.
-    This can be useful for creating custom output formats.
 * **addKeyword**: (keywordHandler: Keyword) => void

     Define a keyword for use in a vocabulary.